Skip to main content

 Organizations: Learn how severity is affected by impact to your organization

-When calculating a severity through CVSS, the (base) score is a representation of the intrinsic characteristics of a vulnerability that are constant over time and across user environments.
+When calculating severity through CVSS, the (base) score represents the intrinsic characteristics of a vulnerability that are constant over time and across user environments.
 It does not take the importance of the affected asset into account.
 This is where the environmental score comes into play.

-Example: Imagine a denial of service vulnerability is reported for an asset.
-The hacker selects a high impact on the availability of that asset.
+Example: Imagine a denial-of-service vulnerability is reported for an asset.
+The hacker selects a high impact on the asset's availability.
 If the asset’s availability environmental metric is set to low, the score will be lower than when the availability environmental metric is set to medium or high.

 To set the environmental metric for an asset: